NikurasuN/Test/README.md

 - Purchase equipment to specialise your hero and dominate the front line.
 - Win waves to damage the opposing base—lose and your own fortifications crumble.

+## Prerequisites

+Before building the project you need the following tools available on your `PATH`:

+- **CMake** 3.16 or newer.
+- A C++17 capable compiler toolchain (e.g. Visual Studio Build Tools on Windows, or GCC/Clang on Linux/macOS).

+> **Windows note:** If you see an error such as `cmake : Die Benennung "cmake"
+> wurde nicht als Name ... erkannt`, PowerShell cannot find the CMake
+> executable.
+Install CMake from [cmake.org](https://cmake.org/download/), or
+> launch a *Developer PowerShell for Visual Studio* where CMake is already on
+> the `PATH`.

 ## Building and running

 The project uses CMake and targets C++17.